dziobakwszafie/dziobakwszafie/README.md

 ### Side projects on working on currently:
-- servthem ski app - TypeScript, Node.js, React Native
+- servthem ski app - TypeScript, Node.js, React Native, Docker
 - my website - Typescript, Gatsby
 - ... and two other apps, which are secret now.